gitpod-io/retired-gatsby-website/src/docs/java_in_gitpod.md

 ## Ready-to-code Dev Environments for Java

 In order to setup your project, you should run `gp init` in the terminal first.
-This will create the two configuration files needed to explain Gitpod what your project needs.
+This will create the two configuration files needed to tell Gitpod what your project needs.
 A dev environment is based on a Docker image.
-But don't fear you don't need to understand Docker in order to get started.
+But have no fear, you don't need to understand Docker in order to get started.
 In most cases the default docker image is enough.

 ### SDKMAN